 6. Indirect costs or institutional administrative fees.

-The award winner will be expected to give a presentation at a HCAS monthly meeting within six months of completion of the research.
+The award winner will be expected to give a presentation at a HCAS monthly meeting within one year of completion of the research.
 We also ask that you acknowledge this grant in papers, presentations, etc.

 The late Sue Wells was a driving force in the creation of High Country Audubon Society and served on the Board of Trustees until 2010.